openplantpathology/OpenPlantPathology/content/home/posts.md

 date = "2016-04-20T00:00:00"

 title = "Recent Posts"
-subtitle = "Updates on our recent work, projets, tutorials and viepoints "
+subtitle = "Updates on our recent work, projects, tutorials and viewpoints "

 # Order that this section will appear in.
 weight = 40